12 points, SCA Band 1, 0.250 EFTSL

 - As a double weighted unit, a total of 288 hours of study is expected to be completed over the semester; this will include in-class or online seminars, tutorial activities, reflective journal, weekly readings, and assignment preparation

-- One (1) day of on-campus attendance may be required.
+- One (1) day of on-campus attendance will be required for distance education students.

 See also Unit timetable information